Adam Beach Film Institute Courses & Programs

 Unit Two – Pre-Production

-The second week will address the pre-production process including the following subject areas.
+The second unit will address the pre-production process including the following subject areas.

 • Putting it on the page screenplay research and writing